Chart Color Schemes

 Berry - Kangaroo Valley ranks among the oldest 10% of areas nationwide

-The median age in Berry - Kangaroo Valley is 56 years, notably higher than Rest of NSW's average of 43 years and significantly higher than Australia's median age of 38 years.
-The 65-74 age group has strong representation at 20.0%, compared to Rest of NSW's figure, while the 25-34 cohort is less prevalent at 6.9%.
-This concentration in the 65-74 age group is well above the national average of 9.4%.
-According to the 2021 Census, the 75 to 84 age group has grown from 11.5% to 12.7% of the population, while the 15 to 24 cohort increased from 7.1% to 8.2%.
-Conversely, the 55 to 64 cohort has declined from 17.3% to 15.3%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Berry - Kangaroo Valley's age structure.
-The 85+ cohort shows the strongest projected growth at 62%, adding 256 residents to reach a total of 668.
-On the other hand, population declines are projected for the 65 to 74 and 55 to 64 cohorts.
+The median age in Berry-Kangaroo Valley is 56 years, which is notably higher than Rest of NSW's average of 43 years and Australia's average of 38 years.
+The 65-74 age group comprises 20.0% of the population compared to Rest of NSW's figure, while the 25-34 cohort makes up 6.9%, lower than Rest of NSW's percentage.
+This concentration in the 65-74 age group is significantly higher than the national average of 9.4%.
+According to the 2021 Census, the 75 to 84 age group grew from 11.5% to 12.7%, and the 15 to 24 cohort increased from 7.1% to 8.2%.
+Conversely, the 55 to 64 cohort decreased from 17.3% to 15.3%.
+By 2041, demographic projections indicate significant shifts in Berry-Kangaroo Valley's age structure.
+The 85+ cohort is projected to grow by 62%, adding 256 residents to reach a total of 668.
+Meanwhile, population declines are projected for the 65-74 and 55-64 cohorts.